 Founded in 1924, the School of Education has long prepared leaders in California public and private education.
 Teachers, counselors, and administrators have selected Redlands for its long tradition of academic excellence, personalized approach to instruction, innovative programs, and focus on urban education.
-The School offers multiple- and single-subject teacher credential programs to University undergraduate students and to applicants who have earned their Baccalaureate degrees.
-The School also has Master's four programs and three corresponding service credentials: Educational Administration.
-School Counseling, Curriculum and Instruction, and Higher Education.
-For those holding Master's degrees, the pupil personnel and both preliminary services and professional-level administrative services credentials are offered as credential-only programs.
+The School offers single-subject multipleand teacher credential programs to University undergraduate students and to applicants who have earned their Baccalaureate degrees.
+The School also has four Master's programs and three corresponding service credentials: Educational Administration, School Counseling.
+Curriculum and Instruction, and Higher Education.
+For those holding Master's degrees, the pupil personnel services and both preliminary and professional-level administrative services credentials are offered as credential-only programs.
+Finally, the School offers Doctorate in Leadership for Educational Justice (Ed.D.).
 Professional Development and Teacher Induction courses are taught in partnership with area school districts.
 All credentials are accredited by the California Commission on Teacher Credentialing.
 The teacher credentials are aligned with the SB2042 standards, and service credentials meet new state standards.
 Students receive personal attention from an outstanding fulltime faculty, seasoned adjunct practitioners, and experienced field supervisors.
 The curriculum purposefully blends theory and application, integrating professional development and personal reflection into each of its programs of study.